alfski/ViewSyncEffect/README.md

 * todo: convert more of the vr.chromeexperiments.com demos to Liquid Galaxy. can we do this on-demand?

-* todo: possibly add pitch and roll offseting.
-Mainly for 'ViewSync' completeness.
+* todo: possibly add pitch and roll offseting, mainly for 'ViewSync' completeness.

 * todo: I think there's cleanups around when/where the slave and master camera needs to be set.
 It may be doing more work than it needs to.

 * todo: make a smarter relayer. eg. one that resends last sent camera pov on slave connect.
+DONE.

+* todo: something weird is happening with renderer.setClearColor().

 * todo: look at websocket-enabling "dat.gui.js" (control GUI)